AIAUSA/goaia-home/_content/opportunity/global-missions-jamaica.md

   one:
   - template: text
     block: text
-    content: |2-
+    content: |-
       ## Extreme Challenge Jamaica

-      Join us for two weeks in Kingston, Jamaica at the University of West Indies!
+      Join us in Jamaica this May at Moorlands Camp in Spur Tree and in Kingston.

-      **Dates:** May 18 - June 1
+      **Dates:** May 16-29

-      **Cost:** $2900
+      **Cost:** $3,000

-      * The $2900 covers food, housing, materials, airfare, in country transportation, and all other costs associated with ECJ.
+      * The $3,000 covers food, housing, materials, airfare, in country transportation, and all other costs associated with ECJ.
 We will coach you on how to raise the money for this trip.
 Our ECJ staff or your local AIA staff will help you.
       * Airfare included
       * Passport required
       * Deadline to Register is February 25th